saiyn/memory-hack-tools/README.md

 > Note that, when we echo a thread id to /var/bt_proc, we are entring a "real" mode where the accracy of the tool is very impressive.

-6. after we echo a thread id to /var/bt_proc, if the thread do have the memory leak issue, we will see the very detail stack of the malloc all.
+6. After we echo a thread id to /var/bt_proc, if the thread do have the memory leak issue, we will see the very detail stack of the malloc all.

 ![mreadm_4](http://omp8s6jms.bkt.clouddn.com/image/git/mreadm_4.png)

 7. Last but not the least, the tool have a mode called 'print all' that we can see all what we have recorded.
 Since sometimes when we may get what is not what we expect, we need check if we have done the correct records.
 So when we shell `echo -2 > /var/bt_proc`, we entry the 'print all' mode.

  And what't more, there are two different result of the 'print all' mode, one is before we echo a thread id to /var/bt_proc and the   other is after which also can be called 'real print all' mode.

 ![mreadm_2](http://omp8s6jms.bkt.clouddn.com/image/git/mreadm_2.png)